sayaliakbar/practice-projects/week-01/day-05/stats-preview-card-component-solution/README.md

 ## Learnings

-This project reinforced the following concepts:

-1. **Tailwind CSS**: Efficient styling and theming using utility-first classes.
-2. **Responsive Design**: Adapting layouts for diverse screen sizes.
-3. **Accessibility Best Practices**: Ensuring content is readable and accessible to all users.

----

-## Future Enhancements

-Here’s a detailed **Learnings** section for your README.md, tailored to your project:

----

-## Learnings

 Working on the **Stats Preview Card Component** project provided valuable insights into modern web development practices, particularly in the following areas:

 ### 1. **Utility-First CSS with Tailwind CSS**